mjezorek/phpfilter/README.md

 ### Disclaimer
-None of this shit works, but it might be cool too look at, the code is ugly as well and idgaf.
+None of this shit works, but it might be cool to look at, the code is ugly as well and idgaf.